Squiky95/pack/readme.md

 Templates folder for templates

-Pack folder for the atual pack
+Pack folder for the pack